-In November 2017, our board of directors undertook a review of the composition of our board of directors and its committees and the independence of each director.
-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors determined that each of Messrs.
-Evans and Tibbetts is an "independent director" as defined under Rule 5605(a)(2) of the Nasdaq listing rules.
-Upon his election in March 2018, our board of directors also determined that Mr. Mead is an "independent director" as defined under Rule 5605(a)(2) of the Nasdaq listing rules.
+In April 2019, our board of directors determined that each of Messrs.
+Evans, Hayashi, Mead and Tibbetts and Ms. D'Emic are each an "independent director" as currently defined under Rule 5605(a)(2) of the Nasdaq listing rules.
+With respect to our audit committee, our board of directors determined that each of Messrs.
+Hayashi and Mead and Ms. D'Emic satisfies the independence standards for audit committee membership established by the SEC and the Nasdaq listing rules.
+Our board of directors also determined that each of Messrs.
+Evans and Mead, who comprise our compensation committee, satisfy the independence standards for such committees established by the SEC and the Nasdaq listing rules.
 In making such determinations, our board of directors considered the relationships that each such non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant, including the beneficial ownership of our capital stock by each non-employee director and any institutional stockholder with which he is affiliated.